LiferayCloud/magnet/examples/wedeploy/README.md

 {"hello":"this is a public api"}
 ```

+### Testing the private path

-2. You'll need an user in order to access the newly created private api, let's create one in order to request the private path:
+1. You'll need an user in order to access the newly created private api, let's create one in order to request the private path:

 ```sh
 curl -XPOST auth.myproject.wedeploy.io/users \